Ebenezer Baldwin

-Chaplain Ebenezer Baldwin (July 3, 1745 – October 1, 1776) was a religious leader in Connecticut in the years before the American Revolution.
+Ebenezer Baldwin (July 3, 1745 – October 1, 1776) was a religious leader in Connecticut in the years before the American Revolution.

-He was the eldest son of Captain Ebenezer Baldwin of Norwich, Connecticut; and grandson of Thomas and Abigail (Lay) Baldwin, of that part of Norwich which is now Bozrah.
-His mother was Bethiah, sister of the Rev. Nehemiah Barker (Yale 1742), under whom he studied to enter Yale College.
+He was the eldest son of Captain Ebenezer Baldwin of Norwich, Connecticut, and grandson of Thomas and Abigail (Lay) Baldwin, from an area of Norwich which is now Bozrah.
+His mother was Bethiah, sister of Reverend Nehemiah Barker, under whom he studied to enter Yale College.